|

 A Selection of the Book of

-Winner of the Quality Paperback Book
+the Month Club Winner of the Quality Paperback Book

 Club Joe Savago New Voice Award